quorrajs/Ouch/README.md

 - [`PrettyPageHandler`](https://github.com/quorrajs/Ouch/blob/master/handler/PrettyPageHandler.js) - Shows a pretty error page when something goes pants-up
 - [`JsonResponseHandler`](https://github.com/quorrajs/Ouch/blob/master/handler/JsonResponseHandler.js) - Process errors and returns information on them as a JSON string.
+- [`CallbackHandler`](https://github.com/quorrajs/Ouch/blob/master/handler/CallbackHandler.js) - Wraps a callable as a handler.
+You do not need to use this handler explicitly, Ouch will automatically wrap any callable you pass to `ouchInstance.pushHandler`.

 ## Todo